failsafe-go/failsafe-go.dev/async-execution.md

 1. TOC
 {:toc}

 In addition to synchronous execution, Failsafe-go can execute a `func` asynchronously within a goroutine.
-Async executions return an [ExecutionResult] which can be used to detect when an execution is complete and get the result or error, waiting if needed.
+Async executions return an [ExecutionResult] which can be used to detect when an execution is done and get the result or error, waiting if needed.

 Executing a `func` asynchronously with a policy is simple: